 Whisky is a drink loved by people worldwide, whose flavor varies greatly from bottle to bottle, and its preparation is a true art form.
 Some of the most famous whiskeys come from places like Scotland, Ireland, and the USA, where they’ve been making whiskey for a long time.
-To get their special tastes, these top-notch whiskeys are made with the best grains and aged in special oak barrels.
+To capture their distinct flavors, these top-notch whiskeys are made from the best grains and aged in specially selected oak barrels.
 People enjoy these whiskeys for their fancy flavors and rich taste, from smoky to sweet.

 In Ireland, where there are many green fields and old stories, making Irish whiskey has been a big deal for hundreds of years.
 It’s thought that monks started making whiskey there over a thousand years ago.
 Over time, they got good at it, making whiskey that shows what Ireland is all about.